 I've plans to make it so that it actually works properly in real multitasking scenario.
 I'm going to have to write a

 scheduler and make it schedule tasks.
-It can be done through PIC
+It can be done through PIC.
+But that's for next time.
+Currently, my college

 class is going to begin soon, and I'm going to have to study to get into a good university.
 Till then, stay safe and keep grinding.